Deadline for Submission

-Companies wishing to participate without Israel Innovation Authority's grant, can continue submitting their application to Ayalon Highways for future demonstration (June 20th, October 3rd, and in every quarter of 2021).
+International companies wishing to participate without Israel Innovation Authority's grant can continue submitting their application to Ayalon Highways for future demonstration (June 20th, October 3rd, and in every quarter of 2021).

 Israel's Ministry of Transport (MOT), Ayalon Highways Co LTD, the Civil Aviation Authority of Israel (CAAI), C4IR Israel at the Israel Innovation Authority and the Fuel Choices and Smart Mobility Initiative collaborate on a program that is intended for Israeli technology companies in the fields of drone operation, drone control and monitoring, as well as technologies designed to locate and manage drone networks intended for operation in urban environment.
 The programs must promote or provide an infrastructure for implementation and application of innovative technologies for the operation of different types of drones as well as different "Air operator companies " in crowded urban quarters.

 The program is calling for applications to pilot and demonstrate (TRL 7-8) drone technologies in Unmanned Traffic Management (UTM).
 Within the framework of this Call, selected programs will demonstrate the operation of various drones for streamlining and improving the transportation situation in Israel, as well as advance the knowledge-intensive Israeli industry.